 The National Special Educational Needs and Disability Forum is a regular meeting of the leading representatives of significant national organizations in this field.
 It is attended by the Department for Education.
 The National SEND Forum (NSENDF) is politically neutral, drawing together the providers, champions, and commissioners of services for the most vulnerable in the maintained, non-maintained, and independent sectors and across the 0-25 age range.
-The Forum is facilitated and convened by the Federation of Leaders in Special Education.
+The Forum is facilitated and convened by the Federation of Leaders in Special Education and nasen.

 1.1 NSENDF will work to unite the voices of those leading SEND provision so as to encourage greater collaboration between major organizations and the leaders and practitioners of special education.